titaneric/titaneric.github.io/static/latex/resume.typ

 [
 Experienced in Kubernetes administration & cluster and service migration for *8* cluster (*60+* nodes) with *95%* & *99%* SLA.],
-[Adopted automation tool to construct *production-grade* and *GPU-accelerated* k8s cluster, and contributed to upstream #underline(link("https://github.com/kubernetes-sigs/kubespray", "Kubespray")) & backported to existing playbook. ], [ Developed tools for automating process of daily routine, config management, app deployment, system validation task, which lead to effectively reduce operational costs.],
+[Adopted automation tool to construct *production-grade* and *GPU-accelerated* k8s cluster, and contributed to upstream #underline(link("https://github.com/kubernetes-sigs/kubespray", "Kubespray")) & backported to existing playbook. ], [ Developed tools for automating process of daily routine, config management, app deployment, and system validation task, which lead to effectively reduce operational costs.],
 // [ Documented thorough k8s installation and operation guide that help pre-trained member leveraing automation tool and deploying a cluster within *1 day*.],
 //  [Assisted colleagues in resolving the issue in Ansible, Linux SysAdmin, and Kubernetes.
 // ]